Murals of Fargo-Moorhead

 Corner of 6th Ave N on Roberts St, Fargo

-This peacock mural has become so iconic in Fargo, that it seems like it’s been around much longer than it actually has.
-Painted by Paul Ide in 2010, the mural adds a wonderful vibrant pop of color to Roberts Street!
+This peacock mural has become so iconic in Fargo that it seems like it's been around much longer than it has.
+Painted by Paul Ide in 2010, the mural adds a beautiful, vibrant pop of color to Roberts Street!

 Penguins